 - Providing ethical and compassionate leadership to create a positive and highly productive environment where everyone has an opportunity to thrive;

-- Build an inclusive and diverse atmosphere within the Library where the contributions of people of all backgrounds are valued;
+- Building an inclusive and diverse atmosphere within the Library where the contributions of people of all backgrounds are valued;

 - Further integrating the Library with the academic and research mission of the Institute;